KorfLab/grimoire/TUTORIAL.md

 One of the bioinformatician's most useful debugging tools is their powers of observation.
-However, it is often difficult to observe genome annotations when they are thousands of lines of text.
+However, it is often difficult to observe genome annotations when they are represented as thousands of lines of text.
 That's why there are genome browsers.
-You can load up these gff3/gtf files into a number of different browsers, such as Jbrowse, Gbrowse, IGV, Apollo, etc.
-Genome browsers offer the best way to examine annotation at arbitrary resolution.
-However, for this tutorial, we're going to use a suspect
-method: the grimoire program `kandi`.
-This is a terminal-based genome viewer that can be useful in a debugging scenario.
-There are on-screen directions, so go have fun with it.
+You can load up these gff3/gtf files into a number of different browsers, such as Jbrowse, Gbrowse, IGV, Apollo, etc. Genome browsers offer the best way to examine annotation at arbitrary resolution, but they may require some extra formatting or external websites.
+For this tutorial, we're going to use the grimoire genome browser `kandi`.
+This is a terminal-based genome viewer that is useful in a debugging or tutorial setting but is not intended for use on whole genomes.

-	kandi --fasta ce270.fa.gz --file1 ce270.gff3.gz --file2 ce270.gtf.gz
+	kandi ce270.fa.gz ce270.gff3.gz ce270.gtf.gz

 ## 5. Creating training and testing sets with `haman` ##